rook/rook/Documentation/Upgrade/ceph-upgrade.md

 We recommend updating to v16.2.7 or newer.
 If you require updating **to v16.2.0-v16.2.6**, please see the [v1.8 upgrade guide for a special upgrade consideration](https://rook.github.io/docs/rook/v1.8/ceph-upgrade.html#disable-bluestore_fsck_quick_fix_on_mount).

+!!! warning
+    Ceph v17.2.2 has a blocking issue when running with Rook.
+If you are running Ceph v17, we recommend using v17.2.3 or newer.

 ### Quincy Consideration

 In Ceph Quincy (v17), the `device_health_metrics` pool was renamed to `.mgr`.
 Ceph will perform this